palpen/DALLEePaperFrame/README.md

 There has been lots of amazing works in this field, perhaps most notably [DALLE2](https://openai.com/dall-e-2/) by OpenAI.
 In my opinion, the best way to view art is not on a computer screen, but in a frame on the wall.

-This project use a local server to host the art generation AI and automatic speech recognition capabilities.
+This project uses a local server to host the art generation AI.
 The ePaper frame acts as a client to the server, requesting new art to be generated on demand.
+Art is generated when tweets are made from [@DALLEePaper](https://twitter.com/DALLEePaper).

 ## How does it work?
 The server is using an NVIDIA GPU (e.g. a Jetson, or other discrete GPU), and the ePaper frame "client" is running on a Raspberry Pi.
+The client monitors the [@DALLEePaper](https://twitter.com/DALLEePaper) Twitter account for new tweets.
+When a new tweet is posted containing the #dalle hashtag, it will request a new generation of art using the contents of the tweet.

-The ePaper frame has four buttons with the following functions:
+In addition, the ePaper frame has four buttons with the following functions:

 1. Request a new generation of art from the most recent Tweet containing the #dalle hashtag from the [@DALLEePaper Twitter account](https://twitter.com/DALLEePaper).
 2. Request a new generation of art with a new prompt created from the pre-built prompts. (see `prompts.txt`)
 3. Requests a new generation of art from previously used prompt.
 4. Enable/disable automatic art generation (based on previously used prompt or pre-built prompts).

-The client also monitors the [@DALLEePaper](https://twitter.com/DALLEePaper) Twitter account for new tweets.
-When a new tweet is posted containing the #dalle hashtag, it will request a new generation of art using the contents of the tweet.

 ### Extra Technical Details
 The display I used was an [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7?variant=32298701324371) ePaper frame.